AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/extend-component.md

 ---
-title: Extend a Component | Getting Started with the AEM SPA Editor and Angular
+title: Extend a Component | Getting Started with the AEM SPA Editor and React
 description: Learn how to extend an existing Core Component to be used with the AEM SPA Editor.
 Understanding how to add properties and content to an existing component is a powerful technique to expand the capabilities of an AEM SPA Editor implementation.
 Learn to use the delegation patter for extending Sling Models and features of Sling Resource Merger.
 sub-product: sites
 feature: SPA Editor